Eschol Park

 Health performance in Eschol Park is lower than average with common health conditions somewhat prevalent across the board, though to a slightly higher degree among older age cohorts

-Eschol Park faces significant health challenges, according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are somewhat prevalent across the board, with a slightly higher degree among older age cohorts.
+Eschol Park faces significant health challenges based on AreaSearch's assessment of mortality rates and chronic condition prevalence.
+Common health conditions are somewhat prevalent across all age cohorts but slightly more so among older residents.

-Private health cover is relatively low at approximately 51% of the total population (~1,321 people), compared to 59.9% across Greater Sydney.
-The most common medical conditions in the area are asthma and mental health issues, impacting 9.0 and 8.3% of residents respectively.
-Conversely, 66.5% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Private health cover is relatively low at approximately 51% of the total population (~1,311 people), compared to 59.9% across Greater Sydney.
+The most common medical conditions are asthma and mental health issues, impacting 9.0 and 8.3% of residents respectively.
+However, 66.5% of residents declared themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
 Working-age residents show an above-average prevalence of chronic health conditions.
-As of 2016, the area has 16.7% of residents aged 65 and over (431 people), which is higher than the 15.4% in Greater Sydney.
-Health outcomes among seniors present some challenges, though they rank lower nationally than the broader population.
+The area has 16.7% of residents aged 65 and over (428 people), which is higher than the 15.5% in Greater Sydney.
+Health outcomes among seniors present some challenges, ranking lower nationally than the broader population.

 Frequently Asked Questions - Health